Menu

 • Wear loose, breathable clothing made from cotton or moisture-wicking fabrics

-• Shower immediately after sweating and gently pat skin dry
+• Rinse off soon after heavy sweating and gently pat the skin dry

-• Apply moisturizer while skin is still slightly damp
+• Reapply moisturizer once your skin is clean and slightly damp

 What helps: